oscarvargash/biol_550_2022/week_02/README.md

 fastqc -help
 ```

-It seems that we can simply add the name of the file as as the first argument, and we shouls add `-o` (output) to specify where the program should write the report
+It seems that we can simply add the name of the file as as the first argument, and we then add `-o` (output) to specify where the program should write the report

 ```
 fastqc S1870_L008_R1_001.fastq.gz -o .